 As my kids say, a cool museum "has to have lots of buttons."
+What kid thinks otherwise?

 Our favorite highlights of this family vacation getaway spot include:

 - three different airplane flight simulators-- all of which we managed to crash quite nicely, thank you)

 -the actual Apollo 12 Command Module that orbited the moon 31 times in 61.6 hours

 - a paper airplane flight lab, where you can test your engineering skills (ours are abysmal!)

 - exhibits on weather and hurricanes (with lots of buttons and switches)

 - Shuttle Landing Simulator (yes, we crashed that one too)

 The Virginia Air and Space Museum celebrates 100 years of aviation history, taking you all the way from viewing a replica of the 1903 Wright flyer, to riding in a WWII bomber, to becoming an air traffic controller, to pretending you're an astronaut.